shaidar/bathroombot/README.md

 ### Wiring Diagram
 ![BathroomBot](bathroombot.png "BathroomBot")

+### Slack integration
+Particle Photon is web enabled (you will need to make sure it's confgirued on your network) and can be programmed to post events to
+I used two slack integrations to get an event (door opened or closed) to post to a specific slack channel.

 ### Helpful Links
 * Online store and a lot of interesting projects - [Adafruit](https://www.adafruit.com)
 * App to diagram connections - [Fritzing](http://fritzing.org/home/)